ULHPC/tutorials/README.md

 ## Acknowledgements

-Many thanks to Nikola de Lange, Aurélien Ginolhac, Roland Krause and Cedric Laczny for their help in developing this tutorial.
+Many thanks to Aurélien Ginolhac, Cedric Laczny, Nikola de Lange and Roland Krause for their help in developing this tutorial.